Godzilla (1954 film): Creature design

 The filmmakers took inspiration from various dinosaurs to shape Godzilla's final design.

 Godzilla was designed by Teizō Toshimitsu and Akira Watanabe under Eiji Tsuburaya's supervision.
 Early on, Tanaka contemplated having the monster be gorilla-like or whale-like in design because of the name "Gojira", a combination of the Japanese words for gorilla (ゴリラ, gorira) and whale (クジラ, kujira), but he eventually settled on a dinosaur-like design.
-Kazuyoshi Abe was hired earlier to design Godzilla, but his ideas were later rejected since Godzilla looked too humanoid and mammalian, with a head shaped like a mushroom cloud; however, Abe was retained to help draw the film's storyboards.
+Wasuke Abe was hired earlier to design Godzilla, but his ideas were later rejected since Godzilla looked too humanoid and mammalian, with a head shaped like a mushroom cloud; however, Abe was retained to help draw the film's storyboards.

-Toshimitsu and Watanabe decided to base Godzilla's design on dinosaurs and, by using dinosaur books and magazines as a reference, combined elements of a Tyrannosaurus, Iguanodon and the dorsal fins of a Stegosaurus.
+Toshimitsu and Watanabe decided to base Godzilla's design on dinosaurs and, by using dinosaur books and magazines as a reference, combined elements of a Tyrannosaurus, Iguanodon and the dorsal plates of a Stegosaurus.
 Despite wanting to use stop motion animation, Tsuburaya reluctantly settled on suitmation.
 Toshimitsu sculpted three clay models on which the suit would be based.
 The first two were rejected, but the third was approved by Tsuburaya, Tanaka, and Honda.

 The Godzilla suit was constructed by Kanju Yagi, Yasuei Yagi, and Eizo Kaimai, who used thin bamboo sticks and wire to build a frame for the interior of the suit and added metal mesh and cushioning over it to bolster its structure and finally applied coats of latex.
 Coats of molten rubber were additionally applied, followed by carved indentations and strips of latex glued onto the surface of the suit to create Godzilla's scaly hide.
 This first version of the suit weighed 100 kilograms (220 pounds).
 For close-ups, Toshimitsu created a smaller-scale, mechanical, hand-operated puppet that sprayed streams of mist from its mouth to act as Godzilla's atomic breath.

 Haruo Nakajima and Katsumi Tezuka were chosen to perform in the Godzilla suit because of their strength and endurance.
 At the first costume fitting, Nakajima fell down inside the suit since it had been created by using heavy latex and inflexible materials.
 This first version of the suit was cut into two and used for scenes requiring only partial shots of Godzilla or close-ups, with the lower half fitted with rope suspenders for Nakajima to wear.
 For full-body shots, a second identical suit was created, which was made lighter than the first suit, but Nakajima could still be inside for only three minutes before passing out.
 Nakajima lost 20 pounds during the production of the film.
 Nakajima would go on to portray Godzilla and other monsters until his retirement in 1972.
 Tezuka filmed scenes in the Godzilla suit, but his older body made him unable to fully commit to the physical demands required by the role.
 As a result, few of his scenes made it to the final cut, as very few scenes were considered usable.
 Tezuka filled in for Nakajima when he was unavailable or needed relief from the physically demanding role.